Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 You may not be able to return to work for several weeks after an esophagectomy.
 Ask your healthcare provider when you can return to work.

-Your healthcare provider may instruct you to stop taking medicines such as blood thinners 10 to 14 days before surgery.
-Ask your healthcare provider what medicines you can take the day of surgery.
-He may instruct you to take medicines such as blood pressure or diabetic medicines with a sip of water.
-If you have diabetes, your healthcare provider may change your dose of insulin on the day of surgery.
+Your surgeon may instruct you to stop taking medicines such as blood thinners 10 to 14 days before surgery.
+Ask your surgeon which medicines you can take the day of surgery.
+You may be told to take medicines such as blood pressure or diabetic medicines with a sip of water.
+If you have diabetes, your provider may change your dose of insulin on the day of surgery.

 - You will be fed through a feeding tube for several weeks after surgery.
 Your healthcare provider will tell you how to get enough nutrition through tube feedings.
 Arrange your after surgery schedule so you have enough time for tube feedings throughout the day.